MicrosoftDocs/visualstudio-docs/docs/python/installing-python-interpreters.md

 You can also manually install any of the interpreters listed in the table below outside of the Visual Studio installer.
 For example, if you installed Anaconda 3 before installing Visual Studio, you don't need to install it again through the Visual Studio installer.

-For Visual Studio 2015 and earlier, you must manually install one of the interpreters.
+For **Visual Studio 2015 and earlier**, you must manually install one of the interpreters.

 Visual Studio (all versions) automatically detects each installed Python interpreter and its environment by checking the registry (following [PEP 514 - Python registration in the Windows registry](https://www.python.org/dev/peps/pep-0514/)).